Understanding Accessibility on iOS

 Accessibility Inspector, which displays the accessibility information embedded in your application’s user interface and allows you to verify this information when you run your application in iOS Simulator.
-To learn how to examine the accessibility information in your application, see Debug Accessibility in iOS Simulator with the Accessibility Inspector in Verifying App Accessibility on iOS.
+To learn how to examine the accessibility information in your application, see Debug Accessibility in iOS Simulator with the Accessibility Inspector.

 In addition, you can use VoiceOver itself to test the accessibility of your application.
-To learn how to test your application with VoiceOver, see Test Accessibility on Your Device with VoiceOver in Verifying App Accessibility on iOS.
+To learn how to test your application with VoiceOver, see Test Accessibility on Your Device with VoiceOver.

 The UI Accessibility Programming Interface

 The UI Accessibility programming interface consists of two informal protocols, one class, a function, and a handful of constants:

 UIAccessibilityprotocol report their accessibility status (that is, whether they are accessible) and supply descriptive information about themselves.
 Standard UIKit controls and views implement the